Facing Food insecurity?

 - Students and staff can utilize the pantry no more than once a week

-- Everyone who uses the pantry must sign a disclaimer that releases Edmonds CC from liability.
+- Everyone who uses the pantry must sign a disclaimer that releases Edmonds College from liability.

 - Each person must be present to receive supplies.

 *Hours subject to change.
-For emergency food access during off hours, please see Diana Bustos in the Center for Student Cultural Diversity and Inclusion (CSCDI), located in Brier 154.
+For emergency food access during off hours, or for access to Laundromat Vouchers, please go to the Center for Student Cultural Diversity and Inclusion (CSCDI), located in Brier 154 or contact Stewart Sinning at email@example.com

-You can help support the Edmonds CC Food Pantry by donating nonperishable food items!
+You can help support the Edmonds College Food Pantry by donating nonperishable and not expired food items!
 All donations will be used to stock the Food Pantry and support members of the college campus community.
-Items needed inlcude:
+Donation bin located outside of Brier 240.
+Items needed include:

 - Canned fruits, vegetables, soups and meats